 Jump to:

-Early versions of macaroons were made with egg whites, sugar, and ground almonds.
-You can find my version of these Almond Macaroon Cookie Recipe or the Italian Almond Cookie on this site.
+Early traditional versions of macaroons were made with egg whites, sugar, and ground almonds.
+You can find my versions of these with the Almond Macaroon Cookie or the Italian Almond Cookie.

-You will need the following ingredients to make this coconut macaroon recipe:
+You will need the following ingredients to make this gluten free coconut macaroon:

 Do You Want to Save This Recipe?